Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Key Statistics} The \textit{Clock} NFT sold on 9 February 2022 for 16,593 ETH (approximately \$52.8 million) , bought by AssangeDAO, a collective of 10,000+ members pooling funds .
-This made it one of the most expensive NFTs ever and provided a huge donation to Assange’s legal defense.
-The open edition \textit{X/X} minted 29,766 NFTs over its 48-hour run , raising 671 ETH in voluntary contributions (about \$2.1 million) for pro-freedom organizations chosen by Pak and Assange .
-Each of these message NFTs remains non-transferable and will only become tradeable upon Assange’s release .
+\paragraph{Key Statistics} The \textit{Clock} NFT sold on 9 February 2022 for 16,593 ETH (approximately \$52.8 million), bought by AssangeDAO, a collective of 10,000+ members pooling funds.
+This made it one of the most expensive NFTs ever and provided a huge donation to Assange's legal defense.
+The open edition \textit{X/X} minted 29,766 NFTs over its 48-hour run, raising 671 ETH in voluntary contributions (about \$2.1 million) for pro-freedom organizations chosen by Pak and Assange.
+Each of these message NFTs was initially non-transferable; following Assange's release on 24 June 2024, the tokens were unlocked and the censored messages revealed.
 Over 17,000 unique Ethereum addresses participated in the mint (many contributed multiple messages via additional wallets).
 The largest donation from a single minter was 50 ETH (showing some used the mint as a way to donate significantly).
-Post-drop, AssangeDAO has kept \textit{Clock} on display via a fractionalized ownership governance token (representing membership shares in the DAO). \textit{censored} stands as a record-breaking instance of political fundraising through digital art, and a case where an NFT project directly engaged international press and communities far beyond the traditional art world.
+Post-drop, AssangeDAO has kept \textit{Clock} on display via a fractionalized ownership governance token (representing membership shares in the DAO). \emph{Censored} stands as a record-breaking instance of political fundraising through digital art, and a case where an NFT project directly engaged international press and communities far beyond the traditional art world.